stevemao/git-latest-tag/README.md

 Type: `object` or `boolean`

+Options will be dash-cased for you.

 Please check the available options at http://git-scm.com/docs/git-describe.

-Plus:
-##### Additional options:

-`checkFirstCommit`: if this value is truthy, an empty string will be returned if

-1. there is no tags found

-2. there is at least one commit

 *NOTE*: if a flag takes no value and the passed `options.value` is truthy, it will generate the flag only without any value.
 If it's falsy the flag will not be included.

-If it's a `true`, it will suppress long format, only showing the closest tag in refs/tags namespace and will return an empty string if there is no tags but more than one commit (same as `{ tags: true, abbrev: 0, checkFirstCommit: true }`).
+If it's a `true`, it will suppress long format, only showing the closest tag in refs/tags namespace and will return an empty string if there is no tags but more than one commit (same as `{ tags: true, abbrev: 0 }`).

 #### callback(err, tag)